jaysoo/nx-react-book/manuscript/chapter2.md

 More concretely, we can form rules about what each types of libraries can depend on.
 For example, UI libraries cannot use feature or data-access libraries, because doing so will mean that they are effectful.

-We'll see in [the next chapter](#chapter-3) how we can use Nx to strictly enforce these boundaries.
+We'll see in later in this chapter how we can use Nx to strictly enforce these boundaries.

 ## The `generate` command